EricMFink/Akademicky/_casebook/chap4.md

 We share the view that section 1367 has displaced, rather than codified, whatever validity inhered in the earlier view that a permissive counterclaim requires independent jurisdiction (in the sense of federal question or diversity jurisdiction).
 The issue in this case therefore becomes whether supplemental jurisdiction is available for Ford Credit's counterclaims.

-#### III.
-Application of Section 1367's Standards for Supplemental Jurisdiction
+<span class="larger-bold">III.
+Application of Section 1367's Standards for Supplemental Jurisdiction</span>

 Whether or not the Gibbs "common nucleus" standard provides the outer limit of an Article III "case," and is therefore a requirement for entertaining a permissive counterclaim that otherwise lacks a jurisdictional basis, the facts of Ford Credit's counterclaims and those of the Plaintiffs' ECOA claims satisfy that standard, even though the relationship is not such as would make the counterclaims compulsory.
 The counterclaims and the underlying claim bear a sufficient factual relationship (if one is necessary) to constitute the same "case" within the meaning of Article III and hence of section 1367.
 Both the ECOA claim and the debt collection claims originate from the Plaintiffs' decisions to purchase Ford cars.